 If a child is unable to complete an exam, is another examination always rescheduled?

 If a child is unable to complete the exam, the importance of repeating the exam would be based on the child’s clinical presentation and the level of concern for injury based on the allegations.
 There are times when it is determined that it is probably not in the best interest of the child to attempt another exam.
-Those decisions are made in conjunction with the child’s parent.
+Those decisions are made in conjunction with the child’s caregiver.

 What is the Massachusetts Pediatric Sexual Assault Evidence Collection Kit (MA PEDI Kit)?

 The MA PEDI Kit is a forensic evidence collection kit that was specially designed for emergency department clinicians to use for children under 12 years of age.
-This “child friendly” kit was developed according to the “do no harm principle.”
-The MA PEDI Kit is indicated for use when the last sexual contact occurred within a 72 hour period and contains a series of envelopes and cotton-tipped swabs that are used to gently swab the external portions of the child’s body for forensic evidence such as saliva, semen, skin cells and other foreign material.
+This child-friendly kit was developed according to the Do No Harm principle.
+The MA PEDI Kit is indicated for use when the last sexual contact occurred within a 72 hour period and contains a series of envelopes and cotton-tipped swabs that are used to gently swab the external portions of the child’s body for forensic evidence such as saliva, semen, skin cells, and other foreign material.
 All evidence collection steps are non-invasive and should not cause discomfort.
 Documentation forms contained within the MA PEDI Kit guide emergency clinicians through the process of collecting information from the child’s caregiver in order to avoid interviewing the child.
 It is critical to collect forensic evidence in a timely way because it can disappear quickly in young children.

 What is the cost of Pediatric SANE services?

-There is no cost to a child or family for Pediatric SANE services as funds for these services are provided by the state.
+There is no cost to a child or family for Pediatric SANE services, as funds for these services are provided by the state.
 In cases in which testing for Sexually Transmitted Infections (STIs) is indicated, the child’s medical insurance is billed for laboratory testing.
 In cases in which the child has no insurance, the Pediatric SANE will work with the laboratory to make provisions for free care.